-Economic conditions affect a number of aspects of our businesses worldwide, in particular revenues derived from advertising sales, theatrical release, home entertainment sales and television licensing, and sales of consumer products.
+Economic conditions affect a number of aspects of our businesses worldwide, in particular revenues derived from advertising sales, theatrical releases, home entertainment sales, television licensing and sales of consumer products.
 Economic conditions can impact the businesses of our partners who purchase advertising on our networks and reduce their spending on advertising.
 They can also negatively affect the ability of those with whom we do business to satisfy their obligations to us.
 In addition, increased unemployment and slowing consumer spending can reduce sales of our retail products.
-The worsening of current global economic conditions could adversely affect our businesses.
+The general worsening of current global economic conditions could adversely affect our business, financial condition or results of operations, and the worsening of economic conditions in certain parts of the world, specifically, could impact the expansion and success of our businesses in such areas.